jmebia/DunGen/README.md

 # DunGen
-A dungeon generator I'm working on using Java
-<em>This is still a work in progress
+A simple 2D grid-based dungeon generator written in Java.
+The generator outputs a 2D array that represents the 2D dungeon for your game. <em>This project is still a work in progress.</em>